josuneha/AzureBigData-analytics/Whiteboard design session trainer guide - Big data and visualization.md

 Each whiteboard design session uses the following flow:

-**Step 1: Review the customer case study (15 minutes)**
+**Step 1: Review the customer case study**

+**Outcome**

-Outcome: Analyze your customer's needs
+Analyze your customer’s needs.

--   Customer's background, situation, needs and technical requirements

--   Current customer infrastructure and architecture

--   Potential issues, objectives and blockers
+Time frame: 15 minutes
+Directions: With all participants in the session, the facilitator/SME presents an overview of the customer case study along with technical tips.
+1. Meet your table participants and trainer
+2. Read all of the directions for steps 1–3 in the student guide
+3. As a table team, review the following customer case study

 **Step 2: Design a proof of concept solution (60 minutes)**